-First, there is now some data from which the company can draw insight and create more content like the post and video they put on LinkedIn.
+First, there is now some data about cold calling from which the company can draw insight and create more content like the post and video they put on LinkedIn.
 If you have the data, a blog post with response rates and a breakdown of what type of responses you received, what time of day you’re most likely to get a favourable response or ‘annoy’ people.

 Alternatively, you could compare your telemarketing campaign results with other marketing campaigns of a similar size, which would be something conclusions could be drawn on.
 By not allowing a campaign to finish, you’re robbing yourself of important insights.

 You might also consider using the lessons learned from this campaign and trying again in another location, perhaps combining it with my second and third suggestions to run an integrated marketing campaign.